Living In The Himalayan Highlands Of India

 Our experiences have always made us come back for more.
 We fell for the breathtaking vistas, the peace and quiet, and the open friendliness of the local people.
 So we decided to rent an apartment and be on the lookout for land, so we can eventually build our own house here.

-When I say low cost of living I really mean rock bottom.
-You can live like a king in a large luxurious home, well appointed with all modern amenities including satellite TV with English language channels, enjoy sports such as paragliding, skiing, snowboarding, trekking, cycling, rock-climbing, and white water rafting, and feast on fresh fruits from the orchards, fresh brown trout from mountain streams, and delicious local delicacies.
+When I say a low cost of living I really mean rock bottom.
+You can live like a king in a large luxurious home, well-appointed with all modern amenities including satellite TV with English language channels, enjoy sports such as paragliding, skiing, snowboarding, trekking, cycling, rock-climbing, and white water rafting, and feast on fresh fruits from the orchards, fresh brown trout from mountain streams, and delicious local delicacies.

 You can easily get by on English here.
 Almost everyone can speak at least a few words, and a large proportion can communicate fluently in English.
-Almost all product labels, signs, menus, tourist leaflets, timetables, and other information is printed in English.
+Almost all product labels, signs, menus, tourist leaflets, timetables, and other information are printed in English.

 There’s a wide variety of English language newspapers and magazines available in the market, and even a couple of second-hand bookstores with an assortment of books in just about every language.

-There are no movie halls, no malls, and few late night pubs or night clubs, so there is little to spend your money on.
+There are no movie halls, no malls, and few late-night pubs or night clubs, so there is little to spend your money on.
 (This void is also a great business opportunity.)
 When we want to watch a film we order a DVD online and have it shipped to us.
 Though there is no English language movie theater, a local lounge bar serves up live football matches and rock concerts on a projection screen.

 The Manali market is adequate for groceries, building supplies, and so on.
 Very rarely would one need to make a trip to Chandigarh for something.

 Because of the lack of unwanted distractions and the natural peace and quiet, we’re extremely productive here and our projects get finished fast.
 Authors and programmers will especially appreciate the peace.